 After you buy a domain from a registrar, the company will help register it on your behalf.
 To ensure a legitimate transaction, choose a domain registrar accredited by the Internet Corporation for Assigned Names and Numbers (ICANN).

 Remember that registering your domain means allowing your personal information to be publicly available on the WHOIS database.
 Hence, you might also want to purchase domain privacy protection.
-The cost for domain protection can vary, but Hostinger offers it for $5/year.
+The cost for domain protection can vary, but Hostinger offers it for free.